 2. A More Affordable Lotion Derms Love: AmLactin Daily Moisturizing Body Lotion

 This daily moisturizer has a powerful exfoliating formula featuring 12% lactic acid, to help minimize any texture on your skin.
 Coupled with mineral oil and glycerin, this lotion will leave your skin feeling hydrated and noticeably smoother.
 This 8-ounce bottle is just $13, making it a bit less expensive per-ounce than others on this list, and less expensive on the whole as well.
 Plenty of Amazon reviewers say this was a game-changer for their KP.

 What fans say: "I have tried tons of products to treat keratosis pilaris (red bumps on skin) and this is the first thing that actually works!
 I use it every day, I highly suggest it to anyone struggling with KP."

 3. A Hydrating Lotion Made With Urea: Excipial Urea Hydrating Healing Lotion

 I asked Drs.
-Kalimullah and Cavanaugh for one of their top ingredients for soothing KP, and they chimed in with Urea, as it has the ability to "gradually smooth out the skin" without causing irritation.
+Kalimullah and Cavanaugh for one of their top ingredients for soothing KP, and they chimed in with urea, as it has the ability to "gradually smooth out the skin" without causing irritation.
 This moisturizing lotion is formulated with 10% urea to nourish and hydrate dry, itchy skin while gently exfoliating at the same time.
-While it might be a bit on the pricey side, some Amazon reviewers say that this has worked to eliminate some of the redness and bumps on their skin when nothing else did.
+While it's undoubtedly very pricey — urea lotions can be hard to find — many Amazon reviewers say that this has worked to eliminate some of the redness and bumps on their skin when nothing else did.

 What fans say: "This was recommended by our dermatologist and super hard to find.
 Glad we found it here for a great price.
 Daughter has Keratosis pilaris and this has helped more than anything else."